shakfu/chuck-max/README.md

 This project is currently built on the chuck 1.5.2.5-dev (chai) engine.

-Quickstart: Binary pre-releases and releases of the `chuck-max` package can be downloaded from the project's [Releases](https://github.com/shakfu/chuck-max/releases) section.
+*Quickstart*: packaged binary pre-releases and releases of the `chuck-max` package can be downloaded from the project's [Releases](https://github.com/shakfu/chuck-max/releases) section.

 ## Overview